Source lines of code: Disadvantages

-In the PBS documentary Triumph of the Nerds, Microsoft executive Steve Ballmer criticized the use of counting lines of code:
+In the PBS documentary Triumph of the Nerds, future Microsoft executive Steve Ballmer criticized the use of counting lines of code:

 In IBM there's a religion in software that says you have to count K-LOCs, and a K-LOC is a thousand lines of code.
 How big a project is it?
 Oh, it's sort of a 10K-LOC project.
 This is a 20K-LOCer.
 And this is 50K-LOCs.
 And IBM wanted to sort of make it the religion about how we got paid.
 How much money we made off OS/2, how much they did.
 How many K-LOCs did you do?
 And we kept trying to convince them – hey, if we have – a developer's got a good idea and he can get something done in 4K-LOCs instead of 20K-LOCs, should we make less money?
 Because he's made something smaller and faster, less K-LOC.
 K-LOCs, K-LOCs, that's the methodology.
 Ugh!
 Anyway, that always makes my back just crinkle up at the thought of the whole thing.

 According to the Computer History Museum Apple Developer Bill Atkinson in 1982 found problems with this practice:

 When the Lisa team was pushing to finalize their software in 1982, project managers started requiring programmers to submit weekly forms reporting on the number of lines of code they had written.
 Bill Atkinson thought that was silly.
 For the week in which he had rewritten QuickDraw’s region calculation routines to be six times faster and 2000 lines shorter, he put “-2000″ on the form.
 After a few more weeks the managers stopped asking him to fill out the form, and he gladly complied.